lyonzon2/sift-remnux-installer/README.md

  After running the script, the installation will automatically continue without the repository conflicts.

 License
-[This project is licensed under the MIT License.
-See the LICENSE file for more details.]
+[This project is licensed under the MIT License.]